Pollution of Air and Water Class 8

 b) Avoid Littering: Be responsible with waste disposal, especially in outdoor areas.
 Don't litter on beaches, in parks, or alongside roads, as wind and rain can carry litter into water bodies.

-c) Reduce Chemical Usage: Minimize the use of household chemicals, pesticides, and fertilisers.
+c) Reduce Chemical Usage: Minimise the use of household chemicals, pesticides, and fertilisers.
 When you do use them, follow instructions carefully to prevent excess chemicals from entering the water system through runoff.

 d) Promote Eco-Friendly Products: Choose eco-friendly and biodegradable products whenever possible to reduce the potential for pollutants to enter water bodies.